 Connecting to a cloud network using OpenVPN

 With TCP or UDP port tunnels and asymmetric encryption, you can create virtual networks.
-VPN can be used, for example, to:
+For example, you can use VPN to do the following:

-- Set up an encrypted connection over an open Wi-Fi network.
+- Set up an encrypted connection over Wi-Fi.

-OpenVPN Access Server is compatible with the open-source version
+OpenVPN Access Server is compatible with the OpenVPN open-source version

 - Create subnets and a test VM.